marck7jr/marck7jr/README.md

 ## 🧾 Public information

 Hi!
 My name is Lucimarck Dias and I'm a brazilian developer passionate to learn.
-I currently live in Mato Grosso, Brazil and my actual work is to develop customizations and solutions to attend demands for LIMS-based systems.
+I currently live in Mato Grosso, Brazil.

 In my free time, I like to learn new technologies and technics to improve my development skills, especially trying to create new apps for Windows using [.NET](https://dotnet.microsoft.com/en-us/).